iremsilamadenli/ImageProcessingActivities/README.md

-# ImageProcessing
+# Image Processing Activities 🐣 👋🏻

-This repo is for my Image Processing CMPE362 lecture.
-You can run in Google Colab.
+<h2> 🚀 This repo is for my Image Processing CMPE362 lecture - Hands On Activities.
+You can run in Google Colab directly.
-Outputs are available in the docs.
+Outputs are available in the .ipynb files.</h2>

+Here is the topics of activities:

-Activity-1 : Prepare and submit a Jupyter Notebook containing the code and the result for reading and displaying an image that you choose
+Activity-1 : Prepare and submit a Jupyter Notebook containing the code and the result for reading and displaying an image that you choose.

 Activity-2: Prepare and submit a Jupyter Notebook file containing the codes and the results for: • Reading a colored RGB image that you choose and displaying its R, G and B channels.